Combined Shape Created with Sketch.

 About the Programme

-Students and educators alike can expect to go on an interesting journey through this engaging and in-depth programme.
-Working in teams, students explore issues of concern to them (locally, nationally or globally), and take creative and collaborative action on one that they are passionate about.
-Issues as diverse as climate change, sustainable living, gender equality, mental health, racism, sexual consent, crime, community facilities, and integration are just some of those tackled by thousands of young people each year.
+Working in teams, students explore issues of concern to them locally, nationally or globally.
+They explore the Sustainable Development Goals (SDGs) and take creative, collaborative action on the social issue they are passionate about.
+Young people tackle a diverse range of issues each year including climate change, sustainable living, gender equality, racism, sexual consent, crime, community facilities, mental health and integration.

 Let's Talk About Consent Team from Bush Post Primary School, Dundalk, Co.Louth